MCP (Model Context Protocol)

 • Pair Webflow CMS collections with protocol-level content typing to reduce agent hallucination risk.

-Headless (Next.js, Astro, custom)
+Headless (Next.js, Astro, Custom)

 • Place MCP server in your backend/API layer close to source-of-truth services and business logic.